umatrangolo/akka-grpc-quickstart-scala.g8/README.md

 Out of the box, it provides:

 * Fully functional Akka gRPC service
-* JWT authentication support
 * Basic GitHub Actions workflow
-* Helpers to fetch config values from the environment
 * Setup for structured logging
 * Basic healthcheck
 * Customized build.sbt